cpackard/weblink/README.md

-# weblink
+# Bidirectional Path Finder

-This is a program that allows you to tell whether there's a path of URL's between any two links.
+This is a program that allows you to tell whether there's a path of links between any two URL's.
 If a path does exist, the exact order of pages to visit will be printed.

 ## Usage